 My kids love getting donuts at the local bakery shop.
 It has become a tradition to go to our local donut shop on Saturday morning for their delicious donuts.
 So I decided that we needed to try and make them at home.

 These baked donuts are made completely from scratch.
 This recipe would be perfect to have on Christmas morning or for a weekend brunch.
+The flavor is amazing and the delicious glaze makes them the ultimate treat.

 This simple recipe gives you the bakery donuts that you crave on the weekend without all the rolling, cutting or frying the donuts.
 The benefit of making it from scratch is you can customize to your liking.